ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 disabled employees and members of the public access to information that is comparable to the access available to others.
-It is recommended that you review the laws and regulations listed below to further your understanding about Section 508 and how you can support implementation.”
+It is recommended that you review the laws and regulations listed below to further your understanding about Section 508 and how you can support implementation."
 For more information, see http://www.section508.gov

 ### Section 255 of The Telecommunications Act of 1996:

 (Text: http://www.fcc.gov/cgb/dro/telecom_language.html )

-“The Federal Communications Commission (FCC) has rules requiring telecommunications manufacturers and service providers to make their products and services accessible to people with disabilities, if readily achievable.
+"The Federal Communications Commission (FCC) has rules requiring telecommunications manufacturers and service providers to make their products and services accessible to people with disabilities, if readily achievable.
 These rules implement Section 255 of the Communications Act.
-Where it is not readily achievable to provide access, Section 255 requires manufacturers and providers to make their devices and services compatible with peripheral devices and specialized customer premises equipment that are commonly used by people with disabilities, if such compatibility is readily achievable.”
+Where it is not readily achievable to provide access, Section 255 requires manufacturers and providers to make their devices and services compatible with peripheral devices and specialized customer premises equipment that are commonly used by people with disabilities, if such compatibility is readily achievable."
 For more information, see http://www.fcc.gov/cgb/dro/section255.html

 ### The Americans with Disabilities Act of 1990:

 (Text: http://www.usdoj.gov/crt/ada/pubs/ada.txt )

-“The ADA prohibits discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
+"The ADA prohibits discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
 It also applies to the United States Congress.